 Why Hispanic Heritage Month is Important

-Hispanic influences are tightly knitted in the fabric of American life.
-Think music, food, art, cinema, politics, literature, and so much more.
+Hispanic influences are tightly woven into the fabric of American life — think music, food, art, cinema, politics, literature, and so much more.

 The state with the largest Hispanic and Latino population overall is California with over 14 million.

 Our kids benefit from it

 While Hispanic children learn about their roots this month, all kids can benefit from learning about Spanish history and culture.